 Achterland was premiered in 1990 at La Monnaie.
-Today, twenty-eight years on, this piece is still a benchmark in Anne Teresa De Keersmaeker's highly individual body of work.
+Today, this piece is still a benchmark in Anne Teresa De Keersmaeker's highly individual body of work.
 Achterland is a seminal work, as it contains the fruit of what preceded as well as the seeds of what was to follow.
 In this performance De Keersmaeker pulls away from her personal past, thus creating a new space in which numerous thematic and choreographic traces of former Rosas pieces reach a provisional and delicate synthesis.
 In the strict choreography of Achterland the choreographic material from Stella, a more theatrical performance, is arranged in a more rigorously constructed framework and confronted with new material, introduced by the three male dancers.
 This restatement of the Stella material imparts an unanticipated higher value to it, an implicit sensuality and tension, even more intensified by the dancers' seeming self-centredness and the geometrical lighting concept.

 In the organic coherence of the musical and choreographic material Achterland takes another step on the course introduced in Mikrokosmos.
 The empathic presence of the musicians on stage adds a dramatic aspect to the significant status of the music in Rosas's works.
 The inevitable interaction between the musicians and dancers follows naturally from the symmetry in the musical and choreographic composition.
 Ysaÿe as well as Ligeti explore the performer's limits; their compositions, performed live on stage, require a virtuoso mastery of the instrument, a degree of precision mirrored in the strictly composed dance sequences.
 The choreography brings a physical component to the complexity of the score through the build-up, layer by layer, of choreographic material.

 Ligeti's meticulous compositions compel the dancers to smallness, to the restriction of their movement repertory.
 Proceeding from the contact with the musical elements, the body goes on a quest, shifting from big body movements to smaller moves.
 The body is fragmented in order to allow it to respond to the rhythmical and compositional complexity of the score.
-Ligeti's compositions, both fancifully constructed and smooth, fit surprisingly well the choreographic techniques of earlier Rosas works, and the use of phase shifts link the composer to the American minimalist Reich, who earlier inspired De Keersmaeker's Fase and who cropped up again more recently in Just Before and Drumming.
+Ligeti's compositions, both fancifully constructed and smooth, fit surprisingly well the choreographic techniques of earlier Rosas works, and the use of phase shifts link the composer to the American minimalist Reich, who earlier inspired De Keersmaeker's Fase and who cropped up again in Just Before and Drumming.
 But just like in Ysaÿe's case, Ligeti's fascination with the compositional and technical virtuosity can't hide a fundamentally romantic, if often unwillingly passionate harmony.
 Thanks to the inflexibility of the composition this sensitivity never turns into sentimentality.